Sports Premium Funding Information 2022-2024

 Our school, along with many other primary schools in Wyre and Fylde, has decided to join the Wyre and Fylde School Sports Partnership.
 This gives us access to professional development for the staff and a host of activities and competitions for the children.

-We have also opted to spend more of the funding on specialist coaches teaching different aspects of PE ranging from Archery to Quidditch to Swimming and many other sports and activities.
+We have also opted to spend more of the funding on specialist coaches teaching different aspects of PE ranging from Archery to Judo to Swimming and many other sports and activities.

 The subject lead works alongside the specialist coaches, gaining valuable new knowledge.
 The coach produces lesson plans which the subject lead can share with the other staff.

 Extra-curricular sports clubs – The clubs are run by experienced sports coaches and supported by a member of staff so they can increase their own skills.